Why Use an Engineering Change Order

 - Compliance violations: any newly enacted laws affecting how the product performs in the market place, and whether those create a violation

-Now that we know what an engineering change order is, we understand why ECOs should be part of every manufacturers business.
+Now that we know what an engineering change order is, we understand why Engineering Change Orders should be part of every manufacturers business.
 In my next post, we’ll look at some of the issues surrounding how most manufacturers manage their ECO’s and the situations these shortcomings can create.

 – Software Delivered as Promised.
 No Surprises.